 For those who are factoring, we understand that carriers are looking to cut costs more than ever.
 Although you may be re-negotiating a lower rate with your current factor or looking at other companies for a lower rate, it is very important to keep all of the costs and risks associated with lower rates in mind.
 With the wrong factoring company, poor customer service can delay pay times and keep you on hold for hours, that will end up costing your company more time and money than it needs to.

-Although factoring with the right company can mean a slightly higher rate, it can cut down on the time that you would have to spend managing paperwork or money that you would need to staff a back office and provide your business with more value.
+Although factoring with the right company can mean a slightly higher rate, it can cut down on the time you would have to spend managing paperwork or money you would need to staff a back office and provide your business with more value.
 You should avoid hidden fees, monthly minimums, poor billing and collecting practices that can cause chargebacks at all costs.

-We hope that we cleared up some common misconceptions about factoring and highlighted several important items to look for in a factoring company.
+We hope that we cleared up some common misconceptions and myths about factoring and highlighted several important items to look for in a factoring company.
 As always, we are here to be a resource for you as a trucking company.